Elan Gale

 Elan Gale (born October 27, 1983) is an American author, television writer, and television producer.
-He worked on the reality series The Bachelor and created FBOY Island.
+He worked on the reality series The Bachelor and created FBoy Island.
 Gale also produced The Bachelorette, Bachelor Pad, Bachelor in Paradise and High School Reunion.

+In April 2023, he entered into an overall deal with ITV America.

 Early life

 Gale was born in Los Angeles County, California.